ashkapsky/BigDatalog/README.md

 Property Name | Default | Meaning
 ------------- | -------------| -------------
-spark.datalog.storage.level|MEMORY_ONLY|Default StorageLevel for recursive predicate RDD caching. spark.datalog.jointype|broadcast|"broadcast" (or no setting at all) - the plan generator will attempt to insert BroadcastHints into the plan to produce a BroadcastJoin.  "shuffle" - the plan generator will attempt to insert CacheHints to cache the build side of a ShuffleHashJoin.  "sortmerge" - the plan generator will not attempt any hints and produce a SortMergeJoin.
+spark.datalog.storage.level|MEMORY_ONLY|Default StorageLevel for recursive predicate RDD caching. spark.datalog.jointype|broadcast|Default join type.  "broadcast" (or no setting at all) - the plan generator will attempt to insert BroadcastHints into the plan to produce a BroadcastJoin.  "shuffle" - the plan generator will attempt to insert CacheHints to cache the build side of a ShuffleHashJoin.  "sortmerge" - the plan generator will not attempt any hints and produce a SortMergeJoin.
 With "broadcast" or "shuffle", if no hints are given, SortMergeJoin is produced. spark.datalog.recursion.version|3|1 = Multi Job PSN, 2 = Multi Job PSN w/ SetRDD, 3 = Single Job PSN w/ SetRDD spark.datalog.recursion.memorycheckpoint|true|Each iteration of recursion, cache the RDDs in memory and clear lineage.
 Avoids a stack-overflow from long lineages and greatly reduces closurecleaning time but you better have enough memory.
 Use false if the program+dataset requires few iterations. spark.datalog.recursion.iterateinfixedpointresulttask|false|Decomposable predicates will not require shuffling during recursion.
 This flag allows the FixedPointResultTask to iterate rather than perform a single iteration.